frencojobs/vercel-dart/README.md

 | `DART_CHANNEL` | The `dart` channel that serverless function will use. | `stable` |
 | `DART_VERSION` | The `dart` version that serverless function will use. | `2.10.5` |

-> Note that you need to use the dart version `>= 2.6` for `dart2native` compiler to work.
+> Note that you need to use dart version `>= 2.6` for `dart2native` to work.

+Learn more about dart channels and versions [here](https://dart.dev/tools/sdk/archive).

 ## FAQ

 ### Why does it use shelf?

 Two reasons.
 First is because shelf is arguably the most famous server-side dart library available.
-Second is because I'm thinking about implementing the local server for better performance during the development.
+Second is because I'm thinking about implementing the local server for better performance during the development and shelf would make it easier to implement it.
 I haven't done that, but it's definitely a way to go.

 ### Can I use `pubspec.yaml`?